The Tradition And The Culture Of Idumuje-Ugboko

 Once appointed, as long as he is loyal to the village elders and still commands the respect of his fellow Ikolos, the Okwulegwe will remain the head of the Ikolo.

 Although lacking democratic status, the Ikolo perform very important duties in the community.
 These duties are mostly restricted to burial ceremonies – the modern-day equivalent of funeral directors.

 - The clearing and maintenance of the various village streets

 There are strict rules governing the joining, participation or withdrawal from the Ikolo group.
 Once a member, it is very difficult to disavow the group.
 A unilateral decision to leave the group is certainly not an option.
 However, members who are over 40 years can be unanimously excused from the group.
 That said, there are three recognisable routes to the renunciation of membership.
 They are:

 - Upward social mobility – when a member moves from the Ikolo group to the Ndi Iche group.
 This can be achieved by taking the Ime Ohai title.

 - A consensus by the entire group to exempt someone whose child or children also belong to the group

-In most instances, failure to participate in predetermined manual labour, or in grave excavation and interment can attract punitive fines.
+In most instances, failure to participate in predetermined manual labour or in grave excavation and interment can attract punitive fines.
 This can range from a monetary fine to the confiscation of an offender’s property.
 The property can be domesticated animals or prized personal possessions.
-Once seized, the items are redeemable upon the full payment of the specified fine.
+Once seized, the items are redeemable upon the full payment of a specified fine.